 Create a money contract

-Create an agreement between you and your child.
-This makes them accountable for the money you provide for allowances, borrowing or sharing of costs.
+Create a money agreement between you and your child.
+This makes your child accountable for repaying money borrowed or for sharing of costs.
 You can even customize it with kid-friendly language and stickers, or drawings related to money.
-Download an LGFCU Child and Parent Financial Contract you can use with your youth.
-Post your contract in a visible place like on the refrigerator to remind everyone of their responsibilities under the agreement.
+Download LGFCU’s Child and Parent Financial Contract you can use with your older youth.
+Post your contract in a visible place like on the refrigerator to remind everyone of the commitments made under the agreement.